K'ni: Description

 Whereas the Jarai k'ni is made of bamboo, the Kreung people in Ratanakiri have them made of bamboo.

 The bow is usually hairless made of a simple straw of bamboo and resin is used to ensure its adhesivity.

 In the absence of any sound box, the resonance is obtained through a mouthpiece that makes a humming sound modulate by the opening of the mouth.
 The musician ties a string around the bottom near the bridge and stretches it into his mouth.
 In order to keep this string tightly in the mouth, a bamboo cercle is pierced with a whole and tied to the string, confining it to the bamboo neck of the instrument.
 This bamboo circle has sometime been replaced by a piece of plastic to make it easier for older toothless musicians.
-The Jarai people sometimes tie an small bamboo section to a long string to create an amplifier in a traditional way of doing court to young women.
+The Jarai people sometimes tie a small bamboo section to a long string to create an amplifier in a traditional way of doing court to young women.

 The musician holds the neck of the instrument on one and in his left hand while the other end close to the bridge is held tightly between his first and second toe.